 - After Miscarriage: A Catholic Woman’s Companion to Healing and Hope by Karen Edmisten (affiliate link) is a book Anna recommends.
 After Miscarriage shares the author’s story of multiple miscarriages, as well as other women’s story, along with practical advice and information from both secular and Catholic sources.

-Make a basket.
 Some of my friends here in Vancouver make “Mother Mary” baskets for women who’ve faced a loss.
-These baskets include pamphlets about grief and miscarriage, some prayer cards, maybe one of the above books, and comfort items like candles, bath salts, chocolates, tea, lotion, etc. The basket doesn’t need to be big but again offers comfort to the mom—and permission to pamper and take care of herself during this time of grief.
+These baskets include pamphlets about grief and miscarriage, prayer cards, one of the above books, and comfort items like candles, bath salts, chocolates, tea, lotion, etc. The basket doesn’t need to be big but again offers comfort to the mom—and permission to pamper and take care of herself during this time of grief.

 More Ways to Help a Hurting Friend

-For more ideas on how to support a friend after miscarriage, check out my friend BabyStylista’s post about beautiful gifts that have helped her.
+For more ideas on how to support a friend after miscarriage, check out my friend Debbie’s post about beautiful gifts that have helped her.
 She says,

 National Pregnancy and Infant Loss Awareness Day